 While working for her family business, Sung started her own business which licensed headwear for Jay Z’s clothing company Rocawear where she designed, manufactured and sold Roacwear hats to hundreds of retailers to help make it the most successful urban clothing company around the world.

 One of her most successful endeavors was partnering up with designer and celebrity stylist Kristen Johnson to form Johnson, which became a pop culture contemporary clothing line worn by Hollywood celebrities.
 Within its first 3 months of business, Johnson was sold in the upscale department stores Barney’s and Neiman Marcus along with over 600 contemporary boutiques in the US, Japan, U.K., France and Italy.

 Over the past few years, Sung has struggled with health issues and as a result, had to make some changes.
 She was able to recover through food and a new way of living.
 This experience has led her to a path of wellness.
 Through her love for cooking and food and her newfound awareness in nutrition, she has started on a journey to help others heal.
-She’s currently attending Nutritional Therapy Association to become a Nutritional Therapy Practitioner.
+She’s currently a food coach and Nutritional Therapy Practitioner.